jnozzi/cocoadev.com/markdown/ArrayOfBOutlets.md

-I was wondering if it is possible to create an array of General/IBOutlets such that Interface Builder will let me select these as outlets.
+I was wondering if it is possible to create an array of IBOutlets such that Interface Builder will let me select these as outlets.

 Currently, I've tried this, I declare

-General/IBOutlet id oneOutlet;
+IBOutlet id oneOutlet;
-General/IBOutlet id arrayOfOutlets[20];
+IBOutlet id arrayOfOutlets[20];

 within my test.h file.
 When I drop test.h into IB, it parses it without a problem and lets me select oneOutlet as a valid outlet, but I cannot select arrayOfOutlets[0], arrayOfOutlets[1], etc...

 Is this possible.
-I might need to look into General/NSMatrix if I can't do this...
+I might need to look into NSMatrix if I can't do this...

 Thanks..

 ----

-There's no difference between General/IBOutlets and any other instance variable.
-General/IBOutlet is just a key for IB to pick up on when you drag a header file into it.
-If the outlets are objects, just add them to a General/NSArray, but you still won't be able to do anything with it in IB.
+There's no difference between IBOutlets and any other instance variable.
+IBOutlet is just a key for IB to pick up on when you drag a header file into it.
+If the outlets are objects, just add them to a NSArray, but you still won't be able to do anything with it in IB.

-General/NSArray *arrayOfOutlets = General/[NSArray arrayWithObjects: oneOutlet, ... , nil];
+NSArray *arrayOfOutlets = [NSArray arrayWithObjects: oneOutlet, ... , nil];

 ----

-General/NSMatrix sounds like what you're looking for.
+NSMatrix sounds like what you're looking for.
 A little more detail about what you're trying to do might be helpful.

-*General/NSMatrix doesn't sound like what you're looking for to me... have you seen General/FoundationCollectionsPalette?
-With it, you could have an General/IBOutlet connected to an General/NSArray instance inside your nib which you would populate with whatever you wanted to connect to.*
+*NSMatrix doesn't sound like what you're looking for to me... have you seen FoundationCollectionsPalette?
+With it, you could have an IBOutlet connected to an NSArray instance inside your nib which you would populate with whatever you wanted to connect to.*

 ----
-The details of the app are this:  I have about 20 General/NSSliders all connected to a single action.
+The details of the app are this:  I have about 20 NSSliders all connected to a single action.
 Each slider has its own unique tag value.
-I also have 20 corresponding General/NSTextField's that get updated when I move any of the sliders.
-My CONCEPTUAL way of acheiving this is by creating an array of General/IBOutlet General/NSTextField's and when , say slider with tag '7' is moved, outletTextField[7] will be updated.
-So within IB, I need to make(connect) all 20 General/NSTextField as outlets.
-My naive method of creating an array of General/IBOutlets just doesn't show up within IB.
+I also have 20 corresponding NSTextField's that get updated when I move any of the sliders.
+My CONCEPTUAL way of acheiving this is by creating an array of IBOutlet NSTextField's and when , say slider with tag '7' is moved, outletTextField[7] will be updated.
+So within IB, I need to make(connect) all 20 NSTextField as outlets.
+My naive method of creating an array of IBOutlets just doesn't show up within IB.

-This might lead to an alternate question then, if I create 20 General/NSTextFields within IB, can I access them without connection them as General/IBOutlets?
+This might lead to an alternate question then, if I create 20 NSTextFields within IB, can I access them without connection them as IBOutlets?
 Perhaps I can interrogate the NIB and assign the outlets programmatically?

 ----